National Conference Awards

 This prestigious award was introduced in 2011, replacing the Siemens Award Lecture and the Roche Diagnostics Award Lecture (previous winners of these awards can also be found below).

-In the first year of the Award, the recipient was nominated by the Annual National Meeting (Focus) Scientific Programme Committee.
-Thereafter (Focus 2012 onwards), written nominations are sought through the ACB News 18 months prior to the Award being made.
+• In the first year of the Award, the recipient was nominated by the Annual National Meeting Scientific Programme Committee.
+Thereafter (2012 onwards), written nominations have been sought through the LabMed News 18 months prior to the Award being made.
 This will comprise a supporting proposer and 2 seconders who are members of the Association, but not Members of Council or officers of standing committees.

-If there are no nominations, the Annual National Meeting (Focus) Scientific Programme Committee will be invited to nominate a recipient.
+• If there are no nominations, the LabMedUK Scientific Programme Committee will be invited to nominate a recipient.

-The nominee must be willing to be proposed and willing to deliver an Award Lecture at the national meeting.
+• The nominee must be willing to be proposed and willing to deliver an Award Lecture at LabMedUK.

-The nomination is ratified by ACB Executive.
+• The nomination is ratified by Executive.
 If there is more than 1 nomination, the recipient will be selected by Executive.

 2018 - No award